NorthernChicken/discord-archivebot/README.md

 4. Invite the bot to your server in the Discord Developer portal.
 5. Send the message "!archive" in the text channel you want to archive.
 6. Check the new folder "message_archive" with the new text file.

+# DISCLAIMERS
+* This bot requires Administrator on your Discord server.
+This is a dangerous permission to give out.
+I am not doing anything malicious, but please check my code for yourself, don't take my word for it.
+* Do not use this bot for malicious purposes, and only archive a server with the server member's consent.